thefakestsailent542/refactored/README.md

 Install python normally first

-Since VS Code terminal uses CMD prompt from the OS itself (Assuming Windows), do "pip install streamlit" on CMD prompt- NOT python
+Since VS Code terminal uses CMD prompt from the OS itself (Assuming Windows), do "py -m pip install streamlit" on CMD prompt- NOT python

 How to open CMD prompt: press the search button on Windows, then type in CMD and press open to open command prompt.

-Then, as matplotlib and seaborn are dependencies, do pip install matplotlib and pip install seaborn on a separate CMD window.]
+Then, as matplotlib and seaborn are dependencies, do py -m pip install matplotlib and py -m pip install seaborn on a separate CMD window.]

 Code editor (VS Code highly recommended)